-The Medical Benefits Chart on the following pages lists the services AARP® Medicare Advantage Patriot (HMO-POS) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services AARP® Medicare Advantage Patriot (PPO) covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-- □ Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - □ Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - □ You receive your care from a network provider.
-In most cases, care you receive from an out-ofnetwork provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished. - $\Box$ You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - Covered services that may need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart.
+Your Medicare covered services must be e provided according to the coverage guidelines established by Medicare э.

+Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+"Medically necessary" means that the services, supplies or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
-Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you.

-Other important things to know about our coverage:

-- Like all Medicare health plans, we cover everything that Original Medicare covers.
-For some of these benefits, you pay more in our plan than you would in Original Medicare.
-For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
-View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - □ For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - □ If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.
+$\hfill \square$ You have a primary care provider (a PCP) who is providing and overseeing your care.
+Some of the in-network services listed in the Medical Benefits Chart are covered only if you doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. our Covered services that may need approval in advance to be covered as in-network servi are marked in italics in the Medical Benefits Chart. ces Network providers agree by contract to obtain prior authorization from the plan and ag not balance bill you. ree to You never need approval in advance for out-of-network services from out-of-network providers.
+While you don't need approval in advance for out-of-network services, you or your doct ask us to make a coverage decision in advance. or can Other important things to know about our coverage: For benefits where your cost-sharing is a coinsurance percentage, the amount you pay depends on what type of provider you receive the services from: o If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). o If you receive the covered services from an out-of-network provider who participates wi Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate participating providers. o If you receive the covered services from an out-of-network provider who does not particle with Medicare, you pay the coinsurance percentage multiplied by the Medicare payme for non-participating providers. □ Like all Medicare health plans, we cover everything that Original Medicare covers.
+For so these benefits, you pay more in our plan than you would in Original Medicare.
+For others pay less .
+(If you want to know more about the coverage and costs of Original Medicare, your Medicare & You 2023 handbook.
+View it online at www.medicare.gov or ask for a composition by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.) , you look ir □ For all preventive services that are covered at no cost under Original Medicare, we also of the service at no cost to you when you use a network provider.
+However, if you also are to or monitored for an existing medical condition during the visit when you receive the prevence, a copayment will apply for the care received for the existing medical condition.
+So the Medical Benefits Chart for information about your share of the out-of-network costs these services. reated entive See ☐ If Medicare adds coverage for any new services during 2023, either Medicare or our plan cover those services. will